-As you observe the challenges you are currently facing, your enemy may be whispering to you, "It's the end.
-It's hopeless.
+As you observe the challenges you are currently facing, your enemy may be whispering to you, "It's all hopeless.
 Look at all you've lost.
-You'll never return to how things were.
+You'll never return to how things are.
 You don't have the resources to overcome your problems.
 Life as you know it is over.
 You have slipped between the fingers of God's hand.
 Give up.
 Curse God and die" (as Job's wife counseled him to do when he experienced disaster - Job 2:9).